Into the Forest: Release

 The film premiered in the Special Presentation section of the Toronto International Film Festival on September 12, 2015.
-Shortly thereafter, A24 and DirecTV Cinema acquired U.S. distribution rights to the film, it premiered on DirecTV before showing theaters.
+Shortly thereafter, A24 and DirecTV Cinema acquired U.S. distribution rights to the film, it premiered on DirecTV before showing theatres.
 In December 2015, the film was announced as part of TIFF's annual Canada's Top Ten screening series of the ten best Canadian films of the year.
-It was released theatrically in 15 theaters in Canada on June 3, 2016, and in the United States on July 29.
+It was released theatrically in 15 theatres in Canada on June 3, 2016, and in the United States on July 29.

 Reception

 Box office

-The film played for one week in 15 theaters where it grossed nearly $10,000.
+The film played for one week in 15 theatres where it grossed nearly $10,000.

 Critical response

 Into the Forest received generally positive reviews from critics.
 On Rotten Tomatoes, the film holds an approval rating of 76% based on 51 reviews, with an average rating of 6.8/10.
-The website's critics consensus reads, "Into the Forest grounds its familiar apocalyptic framework with a relatable look at the bond between two sisters, compellingly brought to life by [Elliot] Page and Evan Rachel Wood."
+The website's critics consensus reads, "Into the Forest grounds its familiar apocalyptic framework with a relatable look at the bond between two sisters, compellingly brought to life by Ellen Page and Evan Rachel Wood."
 On Metacritic, the film holds a score of 59 out of 100, based on 18 reviews, indicating "mixed or average" reviews.